 Julie Ackerman Link

 After a lengthy battle with cancer, Julie went to be with the Lord on April 10, 2015.
 Julie began writing articles each month for Our Daily Bread in 2000.
 She is a popular author with Our Daily Bread readers, and her insightful and inspiring articles have touched millions of lives around the world.
-Julie also wrote the books Above All, Love and 100 Prayers Inspired by the Psalms, published by Discovery House.
+Julie also wrote the books Above All, Love and 100 Prayers Inspired by the Psalms, published by Our Daily Bread Publishing.

 Karen is a native of Jamaica who now lives in the US.
 She became a follower of Christ at age twenty-six, and one of the first devotionals she read was Our Daily Bread.
 Karen enjoys teaching and writing so she can share the truths she learns from Scripture.
 Her desire is to see men and women walk in the freedom that Christ has given and to see lives transformed by the Word of God.
 She completed her biblical studies degree at New Orleans Baptist Theological Seminary.
 In addition to writing, Karen loves to cook, especially when she can use locally sourced ingredients in her dishes.
 She and her husband Joey live in Georgia.
 Karen currently writes at thekarenwolfe.com.

 To read more devotionals from Karen, find her at Our Daily Bread.